Are There Heavy Metals in Your Salt? Safest Options for Clean Eating

 This is what LeadSafeMama chooses for her family.
 See details in Table 1.

 Labels like "pure," "natural," or "unrefined" can be misleading unless backed by evidence.
-Always look beyond marketing buzzwords to understand the actual source of the salt and its mineral composition.
+Always look beyond marketing buzzwords to understand the actual source of the salt, its mineral composition, and transparency in its laboratory testing if that's the case (as mentioned earlier in this article).

 For instance, Himalayan pink salt may contain trace minerals beneficial to health, but it can also harbor heavy metals and microplastics if not properly sourced or tested.
 Similarly, sea salts might claim to be "natural," but contamination from microplastics or environmental pollutants could compromise their safety.
 Check for detailed product descriptions, lab reports, and ingredient transparency to make an informed purchase.